 |Can be used for nearly any purpose.
-And can be transferred between people or institutions||Non-transferrable – only natural humans who earned the NBR can redeem it.
-Institutions or organizations can not own NBR|
+And can be transferred between people or institutions.||Non-transferrable – only natural humans get it and once assigned can only be used by the assignee.
+Institutions or organizations can not own NBR.|

-|Exists both virtually and in physical form, even if it is just paper with special ink on it.||Completely virtual|
+|Exists both virtually and in physical form, even if it is just paper with special ink on it.||Completely virtual and fictitious.|

-|Scarce – The money system forces people into competition for never enough money.||Abundant – Enough NBR is issued to cover all net benefit producing activities|
+|Scarce – The money system forces people into competition for never enough money.||Abundant – there’s no limit to how much can be rewarded.|

 Each variable as well as each function has a “weighting” variable which allows for cultural values differences to be included in the formula.